115P/Maury: Observational history

 Additional observations up to October 1985 helped astronomers to conclude that the orbit of P/1985 Q1 had indicated it is a short-period comet, with an orbital period of roughly 8.84 years.

-In 3 May 1994, James V. Scotti successfully recovered the comet from the Kitt Peak Observatory as P/1994 J1.
+On 3 May 1994, James V. Scotti successfully recovered the comet from the Kitt Peak Observatory as P/1994 J1.
 The comet was later observed at the Keck Observatory while it was inactive at aphelion in December 1997, which allowed direct measurements of its nucleus to be conducted.

 The comet was also observed during its 2002 and 2011 apparitions.
 A small apparent outburst was detected from the Zwicky Transient Facility (ZTF) during its 2020 apparition, where the comet temporarily brightened by 0.3 magnitudes between 19 and 23 June.

 Orbit

 115P/Maury completes an orbit around the Sun roughly once every 8.83 years, inclined about 11.68 degrees from the ecliptic.
 Orbital calculations have shown that the comet is currently in a stable 4/3 resonance with Jupiter, where it had remained within the past few thousand years.
 Additional computations revealed that before 115P was locked into this resonance, it is likely a centaur with an orbit beyond Saturn, where multiple encounters with Jupiter had brought itself down to its present-day orbit.